Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: Abstract

 \section{Abstract}

-Filon-Clenshaw-Curtis rules are among rapid and accurate quadrature rules for computing highly oscillatory integrals.
-In the implementation of the Filon-Clenshaw-Curtis rules in the case when the oscillator function is not linear, its inverse should be evaluated at some points.
-In this paper, we solve this problem by introducing an approach based on the interpolation, which leads to a class of modifications of the original Filon-Clenshaw-Curtis rules.
-In the absence of stationary points, two kinds of modified Filon-Clenshaw-Curtis rules are introduced.
-For each kind, an error estimate is given theoretically, and then illustrated by some numerical experiments.
-Also, some numerical experiments are carried out for a comparison of the accuracy and the efficiency of the two rules.
-In the presence of stationary points, the idea is applied to the composite Filon-Clenshaw-Curtis rules on graded meshes.
+Filon-Clenshaw-Curtis (FCC) rules are among rapid and accurate quadrature rules for computing oscillatory integrals.
+In the implementation of the FCC rules, when the oscillator of the integral is nonlinear, its inverse should be evaluated at several points.
+In this paper, we suggest an approach based on interpolation, which leads to a class of modifications of the original FCC rules in such a way that the modified rules do not deal with the inverse of the oscillator function.
+In the absence of stationary points, two reliable and efficient algorithms based on modified FCC (MFCC) rules are introduced.
+For each algorithm, an error estimate is given theoretically, and then illustrated by some numerical experiments.
+Also, some numerical experiments are carried out in order to compare convergence speed of the two algorithms.
+In the presence of stationary points, an algorithm based on composite MFCC rules on graded meshes is developed.
 An error estimate is given theoretically, and then illustrated by some numerical experiments.